 Once we decided on the parcel and made the agreement to buy with the developers, Jim Comes guided me into Linden where we signed up and paid the fees for our electricity, made arrangements for a water tap, and applied for a permit to install a septic tank.

 Then, we went back to the property and Jim helped lay out a rough driveway.
 I met with an excavator to arrange for clearing the trees needed for the driveway and to prepare the property for the RV pad and septic installation.

 It has been an amazingly simple process so far and work on the improvements wrapped up in late summer 2022.
 We now have three sites, all with water, electric and sewer connections.

-Now that we own RV Land, here’s how we plan to use it
+Now that we own RV Land, here’s how we use it

 The property is halfway between our home in Michigan and our Condo on Okaloosa Island, FL.
-So every time we travel between the two spots, we’ll stay on the land.
-Probably for a couple of nights, at least.
+So every time we travel between the two spots, we stay on the land.
+Usually, a couple of nights, at least.

-We are on the road half to three-quarters of the time.
-And although we love every minute of it, we are always working, shooting videos, doing podcasts, recording interviews, writing blog posts, researching for our travel books.
+We are traveling half to three-quarters of the time.
+And although we love every minute of it, we are always working, shooting videos, doing podcasts, recording interviews, writing blog posts, and researching for our travel books.
 When you try to fit all that work around RVing, you can see that if we don’t intentionally create downtime, we could easily get burned out.

-This property will let us chill out, decompress, and get away from having to juggle work around travel.
-In particular, I’d like to stay on the property so I can concentrate distraction-free during the writing phase for some of our future books.
+This property lets us chill out, decompress, and get away from having to juggle work around travel.
+In particular, I like to stay on the property so I can concentrate distraction-free during the writing phase for our RV travel books.

 We’ve written a library of RV Travel books that lay out guided RV explorations of scenic areas of the US that we’’ve explored and think would make an excellent RV trip for you.